WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 [BERT]:(https://drive.google.com/drive/folders/1pZAzqDwhJMvo_N9JPB1pANfjMkNlqfGe?usp=drive_link)

 In order to run the feature coding for machine algorithm proposed in this paper, it is also necessary to download the codebook：

 [codebook]:(https://drive.google.com/file/d/1jv3pt70uSgXHUaRnpFujRQKNYIpAdNC0/view?usp=drive_link)

+## Data preparation
+Please place your dataset files as follows before running any scripts:

+flick/ ├── annotation/ │ └── <annotation files> └── flickr30k-images/ └── flickr30k-images/ └── <image files>

+- **annotation/**: Contains all annotation files.
+- **flickr30k-images/**: The main folder for the Flickr30k dataset images.
+  - **flickr30k-images/**: Subfolder with the actual image files.

+Make sure to update the dataset paths in your configuration or script parameters accordingly.
 ## Test hybird progressive token compression

 To generate a caption for an image: